-I love to talk about productivity, and money, and achieving your goals, and building great habits, but without understanding how those things relate to happiness, what’s the point?
+I love to talk about productivity, money, achieving your goals, and building great habits, but what’s the point without understanding how those things relate to happiness?
 Without happiness, literally what else is there?

 A life of great professional success, physical health, achievements, and material wealth is meaningless to me if none of it makes me happy.
-I believe that every one of those things can fit into an overwhelmingly happy and fulfilling life.
+I believe that all of those things can fit into an overwhelmingly satisfying life.
 But not without a “why.”
-Not without understanding what actually makes us happy, and how those other goals can help us find fulfillment.
+Not without understanding what it is that actually makes us happy and how those other goals can help us find fulfillment.

 When an experience is new, different, and emotionally meaningful, it draws our attention and plants itself as a landmark in our memory.
 In contrast, periods that are familiar and routine don’t leave as much of a mark.

-When we are young, everything is novel, interesting, and significant.
+When we are young, everything is novel, engaging, and significant.
 Fresh memories form constantly, and that impacts how we perceive time.
 A timeline full of interesting points seems longer when we look back on it.
 But as we age, it is easier to coast through a routine and stick to the familiar.
-We make fewer new memories.
-So the timeline has more empty space and it makes those periods feel shorter.
-This is why life seems to speed up as we age.
+As a result, we make fewer new memories.
+So the timeline has more negative space, making those periods feel shorter.
+This memory effect is one reason life seems to speed up as we age.

-Routines make a great tool for accomplishing goals, but a life defined solely by routine cruises by and leaves us little to cherish.
-Which is why we need to shake it up.
+Routines make an excellent tool for accomplishing goals, but a life defined solely by routine happenings cruises past us and leaves little to cherish.
+That is why we need to shake it up.

-A joyous life, when reflected on, is a life filled with interesting memories.
+A joyous life, when reflected on, is a life filled with exciting memories.
 They don’t all have to be big showstoppers or cost tons of money.
-You can have an awesome, memorable day right at home.
+You can have an excellent, memorable day right at home.
 All you need is a willingness to try new things and add new pages to the story of your life.
-Do weird stuff and find great people to experience it all with.
-Which brings us to another essential element of a fulfilling life…
+Do weird stuff and with great people.

 Healthy relationships make us feel happy.
 They make us stronger and inspire us to do better.
-They lift us up in our most trying moments.
-Spending time with people we want to be around makes the good times better, and the tough times easier.
+They lift us in our most trying moments.
+When we spend time with people we love, it makes the good times better and the tough times easier.

-Oh, and one last thing – Not all relationships are created equal.
-It is always your right, your responsibility to yourself, to have boundaries and to distance from people who consistently hurt you, take from you, or otherwise bring you down.
+Not all relationships are created equal.
+It is always your right, your responsibility to yourself, to have boundaries and to distance yourself from people who consistently hurt you, take from you, or otherwise bring you down.
 Life is fleeting and full of fascinating people, don’t waste another minute on toxic relationships.

 Now that’s just relationships on an individual scale.
-What happens when we zoom out to your relationship with your community at large?
+So what happens when we zoom out to your relationship with your community?

 Relationships are crucial to a happy and fulfilling life, and when you bring that advantage to the level of your community, you’ll find a whole new layer of a happy and fulfilling life.

 Consider these two words: miser and misery.
 You may never think of the two in the same context.
-But when they do land side by side, you can plainly see that they are only separated by one letter.
+But when they land side by side, you can see that only one letter separates them.
 As is often (but not always) the case with language, that’s no coincidence.